rufuspollock/csv2sqlite/README.md

   -h, --help           show this help message and exit --headers [HEADERS]  Headers are read from this file, if provided.
   --types [TYPES]      Types are read from this file, if provided.
+  --encoding [ENCODING]
+                       Encoding of the original .csv file, if necessary.
   --bz2                Input csv file is compressed using bzip2.
   --gzip               Input csv file is compressed using gzip.
    --upper_case [UPPER_CASE]